akeneo/pim-docs/onboarder/installation/index.rst

 .. warning::

-    All the following variables must be set in order to configure the Onboarder correctly.
+    All the following variables must be set in order to configure the Onboarder correctly for all entrypoints, all processes that runs the PIM code source.

 **Variables provided by the Akeneo team**